-anadian organizations continue to experience sophisticated cyber threats that hold the potential to disrupt business operations and service to customers.
-A vast majority of those threats can go undetected, or they are detected too late for an organization to avoid exposure and the associated risk.
+New Zealand organisations continue to experience cyber threats that hold the potential to disrupt business operations and service to customers.
+A vast majority of those threats can go undetected, or they are detected too late for an organisation to avoid exposure and the associated risk.